openedx/edx-documentation/en_us/shared/subsections/open_response_assessments/CreateORAAssignment.rst

      converter such as `Time and Date Time Zone Converter
      <http://www.timeanddate.com/worldclock/converter.html>`_.

+     Additionally, the course grace period setting does not apply to open response assessments.
+For more information about the grace period setting, see :ref:`Set the Grace Period`.

 For more information about peer assessment steps, see :ref:`Peer Assessment Step`.